YuetingH/YuetingH/README.md

 # Hi there 👋

 My name is Yueting Han.
-I am currently a PhD student from [MathSys CDT](https://warwick.ac.uk/fac/sci/mathsys/) at University of Warwick.
-My main research interest is network modelling.
-During my research, I pay particular attention to its visualization.
+I'm currently a PhD student from [MathSys CDT](https://warwick.ac.uk/fac/sci/mathsys/) at the University of Warwick.
+My research direction is network modelling of behavioural ecology in digital ecosystems (e.g., online media and digital market).
+Topics of particular interest are social network dynamics, mesoscale structure (e.g., community detection and bow-tie structure), agent-based modelling and simulation.
+During my research, I pay particular attention to network visualisation.

 &nbsp;

-## Network Modelling Projects
+## Research Projects

-### A. Bow-tie Structure of Online Social Networks on Vaccination Views Competition
+### A. Modelling and Predicting Online Vaccination Views using Bow-tie Decomposition
-> MathSys 2021-22 MSc Individual Project at University of Warwick.
+> Y. Han, M. Bazzi, and P. Turrini, "Modelling and Predicting Online Vaccination Views using Bow-tie Decomposition", 2024.
+[Arxiv preprint](https://arxiv.org/abs/2401.06255).
+To appear in *Royal Society Open Science*.

-A network represents entities in a complex system as nodes, and their pairwise relationships as edges.
-Network modelling enables data analysis at a large scale, which can provide a systematic understanding of behavioral ecology in areas such as computer science, social science, biology and physics.
+This paper analyses the information exchange between Facebook pages with different vaccination stances (anti-, pro-, and neutral), from the lens of bow-tie structure — a network structure that groups users of information “creators”, “magnifiers”, “listeners”, etc.

-**In this dissertation, we investigate a network structure known as ‘bow-tie structure’ in online social networks that represent interactive web pages on Facebook.
-Our analysis and preliminary prediction model show that this structure can shed light on the structural differences of information diffusion in different vaccine groups, and their evolution over time.**
+We not only uncover statistically different bow-tie structures associated with each vaccination group, but also show its efficacy in predicting page fan count increase through both machine learning and mechanistic simulation methods.
+Grounded in real data with generative modelling frameworks, this work encourages further research on bow-tie structure, particularly in the realm of opinion dynamics.

-See details in GitHub Repo: [MSc_Indivudal_Project](https://github.com/YuetingH/MSc_Individual_Project).
-My dataset is also open available there for public research.
+Data and relevant code for this research work are stored in GitHub Repo: [BT_Vaccination_Views](https://github.com/YuetingH/BT_Vaccination_Views) and have been archived within the [Zenodo repository](https://zenodo.org/records/10513913).

 <img src="Network_Visualization/Vaccine_Views_Dataset.png" style="width:600px;"/>